CookingMeister/weather-dashboard/README.md

 # Weather Dashboard

-A weather 5-day forecast dashboard using a server-side API, HTML, CSS & JS.
+A 5-day weather dashboard application using the OpenWeather API, JavaScript, HTML and CSS.

 ## Usage